MENU

 7. Do fertilizer bans protect water quality?

 There are multiple sources of nutrients in Florida's water bodies.
-UF/IFAS research using stable isotope source tracking methods has shown that in addition to fertilizers, sources of nutrients in water bodies include atmospheric deposition, decaying plant material such as grass clippings left on streets, pet waste, sewage waste and leaky septic tanks, reclaimed water, and soil (Yang and Toor 2016; Lusk 2019) (see Question 5).
+UF/IFAS research using stable isotope source tracking methods has shown that in addition to fertilizers, sources of nutrients in water bodies include atmospheric deposition, decaying plant material such as grass clippings left on streets, pet waste, sewage waste and leaky septic tanks, reclaimed water, and soil (Yang and Toor 2016; Lusk 2020) (see Question 5).
 It is important to note that nutrients are likely transported from landscapes to water bodies regardless of fertilizer use.
 However, fertilizers are indeed identified in UF/IFAS research as one source of nutrients in samples of stormwater, ponds, lakes, streams, springs, and coastal waters.

-The same TBEP study observed evidence of nitrate from fertilizer sources in lawn soils of residential neighborhoods both with and without bans.
+The same TBEP (2015) study observed evidence of nitrate from fertilizer sources in lawn soils of residential neighborhoods both with and without bans.
 Thus, even if fertilizers are not applied, fertilizer-derived nutrients may still reside in lawn soils and potentially become mobilized and transported to water bodies for some time after the last fertilizer application.
 In a separate UF/IFAS study by Lusk et al. (2018), fertilizer N applied to young St. Augustinegrass during the summer rainy season was shown to accumulate in soil organic matter pools, with very little (less than 3%) leached from the soil during the season.
 While this fertilizer N may reside in the soil organic matter pool for years, it could potentially become mobilized at some future point, even in the absence of future fertilizer applications.

-Research needs: Long-term (>7 years) studies on the relationships between fertilizer bans and water quality are needed.
+Long-term (>7 years) studies on the relationships between fertilizer bans and water quality are needed.

 8. What are the long-term effects of fertilizer bans in terms of economics, the environment, and landscape quality?

 Evidence on the effect of fertilizer blackouts on landscape health does not exist formally.
-Anecdotal evidence from numerous landscape maintenance companies suggests landscapers are responding to fertilizer bans by changing their approach to chemical application by using enhanced-efficiency fertilizers and organic amendments such as various types of composted materials or municipal yard waste.
+Anecdotal evidence from numerous landscape maintenance companies suggests landscapers are responding to fertilizer bans by changing their approach to chemical application and using enhanced-efficiency fertilizers and organic amendments such as various types of composted materials or municipal yard waste.
 Both of these practices increase maintenance cost, but the effect on the environment or landscape quality is unknown.

 9. How does reclaimed water contribute to nutrient needs of turfgrasses and other plants?